 Services Not Covered

-Part A helps you pay the costs of hospital care when you’re sick.
+Part A helps you pay the costs of inpatient hospital care when you’re sick.
 But there are some things it won’t pay.
 Most doctor services you receive in the hospital are covered by Part B, and you’ll have to pay the Part B deductible and 20% coinsurance.
 Part A won’t pay personal costs in the hospital, like charges for a television or telephone calls.
 It also doesn’t help with the cost of “custodial care.”
 This is care that helps with the activities of daily life, like eating, bathing or dressing.
 Custodial care doesn’t require the kind of skilled medical care provided in a hospital or skilled nursing facility, so Part A does not cover it.

-You can choose any qualified provider in the United States who has been accepted by Medicare and who is accepting new patients.
+You can choose any qualified provider or facility in the United States who has been accepted by Medicare and who is accepting new patients.
 Because Part A offers the same benefits throughout the United States, you are not limited to a particular state or region for your care.

 You are leaving AARPHealthcare.com and going to the website of a trusted provider.
 The provider's terms, conditions and policies apply.
 Please return to AARPHealthcare.com to learn more about other health products and benefits.